 The Company is a party to a putative class action litigation (Leung v.
 XPO Logistics, Inc., filed in May 2015 in the U.S. District Court, Illinois) alleging violations of the Telephone Consumer Protection Act ("TCPA") related to an automated customer call system used by a last mile logistics business that the Company acquired.
 This matter is in the initial pleading stage and the court has not yet determined whether to certify the matter as a class action.
-The Company believes that it has adequately accrued for the potential impact of loss contingencies that are probable and reasonably estimable relating to this matter.
-The Company is unable at this time to estimate the amount of the possible loss or range of loss, if any, in excess of its accrued liability that it may incur as a result of this matter given, among other reasons, that the Company is vigorously defending the matter and believes that it has a number of meritorious legal defenses and that it remains uncertain what evidence of their claims and damages, if any, plaintiffs will be able to present.
+The Company has reached an agreement to settle this matter, which is subject to final Court approval.
+The Company has accrued the full amount of the proposed settlement.